 How does that help us when we have a 200 cM match to someone we don’t know?
 It doesn’t really, except to give a general sense of likely versus maybe versus probably not.

-Fortunately, the Shared cM Project includes a second, independent set of data that does quantify how much more likely some possibilities are over others.
+Fortunately, the Shared cM Tool includes a second, independent set of data that does quantify how much more likely some possibilities are over others.